staubtornado/tornado-bot/README.md

 - [ ] Improve the auto-moderation system.
 - [ ] Improve the music search system.
 - [ ] Add multiple languages to the bot.
-- [ ] Add support for usernames containing non-latin characters in rank-, level-, and leaderboard commands.
+- [x] Add support for usernames containing non-latin characters in rank-, level-, and leaderboard commands.
+- [ ] Added support for upload reminders (YouTube, Twitch, etc.)

 ---